Hospice & Palliative Care in Iredell County

 Frequently Asked Questions

-Risk factors for dementia include age, family history, cardiovascular health, lifestyle factors, and certain medical conditions like diabetes and high blood pressure.
-While some risk factors cannot be changed, others, like diet and exercise, can be modified to help reduce the risk.
+Dementia risk factors include age, family history, cardiovascular health, lifestyle factors, and certain medical conditions like diabetes and high blood pressure.
+While some risk factors can’t be changed, others can be modified through lifestyle choices to help reduce risk.
+Our team provides support and guidance for families managing dementia care.